rustomax/rust-iterators/README.md

 itertools = "*"
 ```

-The `unique()` adapter eliminates duplicates from an iterator.
+The `unique()` adaptor eliminates duplicates from an iterator.
 The duplicates do not need to be sequential.

 ```rust
 extern crate itertools;